This is the multi-page printable view of this section. Click here to print.

 Detailed description

-Delete IngressDelete Ingress
+Delete IngressDelete ingress

-EventCheck events that occurred within the ingress
+eventCheck events that occurred within the ingress

-Account InformationCheck basic information about the Account such as Account name, location, creation date, etc.
+Account informationCheck basic information about the Account, such as name, location, creation time, etc.

-Metadata InformationCheck the metadata information of the ingress
+Metadata InformationCheck the metadata information of the Ingress

-Object InformationCheck the object information of Ingress
+Object InformationCheck the Ingress object’s information

 Table.
 Ingress detailed information items